mwlon/pcodec/pco/README.md

 ```
 * OR compile with `RUSTFLAGS="-C target-feature=+bmi1,+bmi2,+avx2" cargo build --release ...`

-Note that settings `target-cpu=native` does not always have the same effect,
+Note that setting `target-cpu=native` does not always have the same effect,
 since LLVM compiles for the lowest common denominator of instructions for a
 broad CPU family.